 So many of us these days are trying to stay productive despite quarantine.
-All of the sudden we got more time than we have probably ever had (at least in our adult life), and I think we all use this time in different ways: someone is trying to do as much as possible, while others are taking this time to reflect and know ourselves a little bit better.
-Productivity has become so important for us that very often it defines our self-worth.
-This blogpost is not about the problematic aspects of productivity, so I am going to write about it later some time.
+All of the sudden we got more time than we have probably ever had (at least in our adult life), and I think we all use this time in different ways: someone is trying to do as much as possible, while others are taking this time to reflect and get to know ourselves a little bit better.

 Recovery and relaxation

 It is important to designate a special place in your home for relaxation.
 In my nighttime routine blogpost I am sharing my step by step guide for a good night sleep.
 I suffer from chronic back pain, so I use foam roller to massage my back.
 I also have a heating pad (not pictured), that I love to use while reading or meditating.
-It does really help relieve my muscle tension.
+It helps me relieve my muscle tension.

 I prefer to mediate on the mat instead of the bed.

 I don't use any paid services to help me exercise.
-I try to save money as much as I can, so I use free videos on YouTube for yoga and guided meditation (I use a free version of an app called Pzizz sometimes).
+I try to save money as much as I can, so I use free videos on YouTube for yoga and guided meditation.
 For both purposes I highly recommend Boho Beautiful channel.

 I usually do body weight exercises but recently my partner bought these "bad boys", and I am in love!
 These dumbbells do not take whole bunch of space, and you can adjust them to the weight you prefer (I do 10 pounds each for now).